 To add a macro

-In Admin Center, click the Workspaces icon () in the sidebar, then select Agent workspace > Macros.
+In Admin Center, click Workspaces in the sidebar, then select Agent tools > Macros.

 Step 6: Add custom ticket fields to improve ticket workflow